-Participation in the initiative will be voluntary for all members with US operations or supply chains and will focus on the highest exposure co-manufacturers, co-packers, suppliers, labor providers and service providers.
-Further details will be provided by September 2023.
+Participation in the initiative is voluntary for all AIM-Progress members with US operations or supply chains and will focus on the highest exposure co-manufacturers, co-packers, suppliers, labor providers and service providers.

-AIM-Progress recognizes that we will only effectively address these kinds of issues and enable remediation for those affected if there is transparency on the issues of forced and child labor.
-AIM-Progress encourages its members to promote openness about issues identified with their co-manufacturers, co-packers, suppliers, labor providers and service providers and responsible and supportive remediation for cases of forced labor and child labor wherever feasible.
+AIM-Progress recognizes that we will only effectively address these issues and enable remediation for those affected if there is transparency about forced and child labor.
+AIM-Progress encourages its members to promote openness about issues identified with their comanufacturers, co-packers, suppliers, labor providers and service providers and responsible and supportive remediation for cases of forced labor and child labor wherever feasible.

-Initial guidance for co-manufacturers, co-packers, suppliers, labor providers and service providers can be found via the following links:
+Additional guidance for co-manufacturers, co-packers, suppliers, labor providers and service providers can be found via the following links: